-The College entered into a contract with G4S USA, the leading global integrated security company, specializing in the provision of security products, services and solutions in early 2015.
-G4S Security employees provide 24/7 365 security services on the three CCC campuses, Columbus, Grand Island, and Hastings which includes all buildings and on-campus geographic property.
-G4S Security Officers do not have the authority to make arrests.
-G4S works closely with local law enforcement to coordinate securityneeds and to provide arrest services when warranted.
+The College entered into a contract with Allied Universal Security USA now Allied Universal Security, the leading global integrated security company, specializing in the provision of security products, services and solutions in early 2015.
+Allied Universal Security, employees provide 24/7 365 security services on the three CCC campuses, Columbus, Grand Island, and Hastings which includes all buildings and on-campus geographic property.
+Allied Universal Security Officers do not have the authority to make arrests.
+Allied Universal Security works closely with local law enforcement to coordinate securityneeds and to provide arrest services when warranted.
 At the College Learning Centers located in Kearney, Lexington, Holdrege and Ord security is provided by contacting local law enforcement for assistance.

 The College supports the enforcement of law by governmental agencies and rules by officials of the College.
 All persons on the campuses and learning centers are subject to these laws and rules at all times.
 Law enforcement officers may enter the campuses and centers to conduct business as needed.
 Additionally, the officers are invited to patrol the campuses and centers to assist CCC in deterring crime.
 CCC maintains a close working relationship with the Grand Island Police Department, the Hastings Police Department, the Platte County Sheriff, the Kearney Police Department, the Lexington Police Department, the Holdrege Police Department, the Ord Police Department and the Nebraska State Patrol.
-CCC has established Memorandums of Understanding (MOUs) with Platte County Sheriffs' Department, the City of Grand Island, which applies to the Grand Island Police Department, and the City of Hastings which applies to the Hastings Police Department.
-The College does not have MOU's with law enforcement in the cities of Kearney, Lexington, Holdrege or Ord.
+CCC has established Memorandums of Understanding (MOUs) with the Platte County Sheriffs' Department and the City of Grand Island, which applies to the Grand Island Police Department.
+The College does not have MOU's with lawenforcement in the cities of Hastings, Kearney, Lexington, Holdrege or Ord.
 Through these relationships CCC monitors on campus criminal activity through local police agencies.
-The College does not have any off-campus student organizations locations which must be monitored for criminal activity.
+The College does not have any off- campus student organizations locations which must be monitored for criminal activity.